 (ca. 225 – 295 AD)

 The perspicacious Liu Hui is regarded by many as the greatest of all Chinese mathematicians.
-Although geometry and geodesy were his habitat, he explored arithmetic, metrology, and every other branch of maths which existed in his era: improving upon the foundations laid-out by the great Zhang Heng and his successors.
-He is credited with the incorporation of negative numbers as valid and valuable arithmetic units.
-And his works on both plane and solid geometries were novelties.
+Although geometry and geodesy were his habitat, he succeeded in revamping algebra, arithmetic, metrology, and other branches of maths which existed in his era: improving upon Zhang Heng’s brilliant foundations.
+He won commendations for: introducing negative numbers, enhancing pi value, and doing novelty works on both plane and solid geometries.
 More of his ingenuities manifested in his annotations, corrections, and solutions to the generations-long Jiuzhang Suanshu (i.e. The Nine Chapters on the Mathematical Art).
-One of his acclaimed treatises: Haidao Suanjing (i.e. The Sea Island Mathematical Manual) served as an addendum which augmented the ninth chapter of Jiuzhang Suanshu.
-Some math methods he developed for cartography, surveying and engineering were so advanced that Europeans did not encounter them until about 1000 years later.
+One of his acclaimed treatises: Haidao Suanjing (i.e. The Sea Island Mathematical Manual) served as addendum which augmented the Chapter 9 of Jiuzhang Suanshu.
+Various math methods he developed for cartography, surveying and engineering, (including what we now call the Gaussian Elimination and the Cavalieri’s Principle), were so advanced that Europeans did not encounter them until 1300 years later.
 The brilliance of his works caused his fame to reverberate across Asia.
-Neighboring Indians, Koreans, Japanese, Persians and Arabs learned from him.
-Mid-Eastern merchants and scholars, who ventured into the Far East, brought back his treatises.
-It was some of these works, which Muhammad Al-Khwarizmi translated, updated and disseminated, that Leonardo Fibonacci brought back to Europe during his medieval voyages.
-Their rich contents not only enlightened Europeans; they helped set the stage for the Renaissance.
+Neighboring Indians, Koreans, and Japanese learned from him.
+Middle Eastern merchants and scholars, who ventured into the Far East, brought back versions of his treatises.
+It was some of these works, which Muhammad Al-Khwarizmi translated, updated and disseminated, that Leonardo Fibonacci brought to Europe during his medieval voyages.
+Their rich contents not only enlightened Europeans; they helped set the stage for several groundbreaking Renaissance-era initiatives.
 Thus, it could be said that Liu Hui’s mathematical artistry continued to transform Europe and the wider world more than a millennium after his death.